adrien24/symfony-apiplatform-tmdb/README.md

 ### Get the jwt token :

 Post on the route /api/login_check this body
+### For the admin role
 {
     "email": "admin@gmail.com",
     "password": "admin"
 }

+### For the user role
+{
+    "email": "user1@gmail.com",
+    "password": "password"
+}

-You can find the differents email and password on the User table
+You can find the differents email in the User table

 ### the different routes :